espterm/espterm-firmware/README.md

 - All ANSI sequences that make sense, as well as control codes like Backspace and CR / LF are implemented.
   Set colors with your usual `\e[31;1m` etc (see Wikipedia). `\e` is the ASCII code 27 (ESC).

-- Buttons pressed in the browser UI
+- Buttons pressed in the browser UI send ASCII codes 1..5.
+Mouse clicks also send events to the server, but currently don't generate any output in the terminal.

 - There is also currently no way to set up the WiFi, so it'll use whatever you configured the ESP to in your previous project.
 This'll be addressed later.

 ## Setting it all up